ErnstRoell/mlops/readme.md

 # MlOps with Databicks

-## Infrastructure
+## Infrastructure prerequisites

 The following infrastructure should be first be put in place.
-- Resource Group (DEV/TEST/Prod)
+  - Four resource groups, 3 for dev/test/prod and one for the cmr
+  - In the cmr resource group, add a databricks workspace and a keyvautl
+  - In each of the other workpaces, the following should be added:
+    - A databricks workspace
+    - A Azure machine learning workspace
-  -
+    - A Storage account

+The following RBAC roles should be configured:
+  - The user should have contributor rights on the resource groups.
+  - The user should have admin rights in the DevOps repository, as you need to configure the service connections.

 ## Process